synw/django-instant/README.md

 * Handle the events in javascript client-side.

-:dizzy: Works with an existing Django instance: it does not require any modification of your main stack.
+:sunny: Works with an existing Django instance: it does not require any modification of your main stack.

 Check the [documentation](http://django-instant.readthedocs.io/en/latest/).